PoisotLab/ms_straight_lines/manuscript.md

 In this paper we will compare our flexible links model to three previous models for $L$.
 We estimate parameters and compare the performance of all models using open data from the `mangal.io` networks database [@PoisBais16].
-We show how this model not only outperforms existing efforts at predicting the number of interactions, but also has numerous desirable properties from which novel insights about the structure of food webs can be derived.
+We show how this model not only outperforms existing efforts at predicting the number of links, but also has numerous desirable properties from which novel insights about the structure of food webs can be derived.

 # Results and Discussion